LadDeep/Sneakerama/Rohin_Ashwinkumar_Sharma_README.md

 #### Services
 - events.js: It contains functions which makes call to backend api for events and return response of the apis according to frontend.

+#### CSS

+##### The Event Management uses CSS modules to ensure that each page within the module have aesthetic look and resonates with user.

+- Events.module.css: This css is used for the design and layout of the Events page, ensuring the presentation of events is both clear and engaging.

+- NewEvent.module.css: This css is utilized by the NewEvent page, this CSS module is made to streamline the user interface, making the event creation process easy for sellers.

+- EventRegistration.module.css: This css focuses on providing a seamless registration experience, ensuring that user inputs are clearly specified and easy to register for user.

+- MainEvent.module.css: This CSS module is used for the look and feel of the MainEvent page.
+It is optimized to present event details in an organized and captivating manner.

 ## References
 [1]  "T7V1: NodeJS and Express Option (Live Tutorial)," Brightspace - Dalhousie University.https://dal.brightspace.com/d2l/le/content/274269/viewContent/3608669/View.
 [Accessed on: July 23, 2023]